The Cars In The Fast And The Furious: Tokyo Drift

 Modifications

-It’s a surprise to see that a ‘chick car’ in a franchise like this not being too ridiculous, but despite the Veilside D1-GT body kit being a little over-the-top, it’s not too bad and even features a Team Burst-style fade in blue to black, it’s just missing the stickers.
-Well, and a bit of style.
+It’s a surprise to see a ‘chick car’ in a franchise like this not being too ridiculous.
+Despite the Veilside D1-GT body kit being a little over-the-top, it’s not too bad.

-It also has other VeilSide extras, such as a painted carbon fiber hood and a GT wing.
+Other VeilSide goodies are included, such as a painted carbon fiber hood and a GT wing.

-Under the hood, the 1.3 13B Rotary engine added a GReddy turbo kit, an aftermarket engine management system, and a Tanabe exhaust.
+Under the hood, the bonkers 1.3-liter 13B Rotary engine gets a GReddy turbo kit, an aftermarket engine management system, and is paired with a Tanabe exhaust.

 Suspension mods included Tein coil springs, a Cusco rear sway bar, and a Cusco LSD for even rear-wheel power distribution.